-For a doctoral psychology program to be eligible for accreditation by the American Psychological Association (APA), the program must be part of an institution of higher education that is regionally accredited by a nationally recognized body.
+For a doctoral psychology program to be eligible for accreditation by the APA, the program must be part of an institution of higher education that is regionally accredited by a nationally recognized body.
 Wright State University is regionally accredited by the Higher Learning Commission (HLC).
 One of six regional accrediting agencies in the United States, NCA accredits post-secondary educational institutions in the central part of the country.
 To be an eligible internship program, a program must be organized with “adequate experiential exposure” to help prepare students for practice in psychology.

 At the Wright State School of Professional Psychology, our Doctor of Psychology (Psy.D.) and doctoral internship programs have enjoyed the highest levels of accreditation bestowed by APA since 1982, the year of our first graduating class.
 In 2012, the PsyD program was reaccredited for seven years.
 The Doctoral Internship program received seven years’ reaccreditation in 2016.

 American Psychological Association